nandlalyadav57/astro/scripts/Gather logs/README.md

 Also, it will include describe output of all the nodes & the status of pods that are in a bad state.

-We have to make sure to add below paramters in script.
+We have to make sure to add below paramters in script.The script is interactive and would ask the same

-Astronomer namespace (Astronomer Namespace to collect logs) DIR (local directory to export the logs)
+1.)
+Astronomer namespace (Astronomer Namespace to collect logs)

+2.)
+DIR (local directory to export the logs)

+3.)
+BASEDOMAIN (I had a test cluster with the URL ```https://app.nandlal51.astro-cre.com``` then my base domain is ```nandlal51.astro-cre.com```
 ~~~
-ASTRONOMER_NAMESPACE=
+export ASTRONOMER_NAMESPACE=
 export DIR=
+export BASEDOMAIN=
 ~~~

 Usage: Just run the shell script as below and you will get required log files.